msbx5420-class/msbx5420-class.github.io/project.md

 ### Connect to AWS EMR Cluster

-> The AWS EMR cluster for project is available from March 30 to April 30
+> The AWS EMR clusters for project are available from March 30 to April 30

 * Leeds AWS EMR Cluster: Leeds Technology Service has created a series of AWS clusters for the project.